1. The birth of the solar system

 Despite the vast amount of information gathered about the solar system in recent decades, the basic picture of how it began remains unchanged.
 Initially there was a rotating molecular cloud of dust and gas.
 The ‘dust’ was a mixture of silicates, hydrocarbons and ices, the gas mostly hydrogen and helium.
 Over time collisions averaged out the vertical motions and flattened the particles into a disc.
 As gravity drew matter inwards, most of the cloud condensed into a central orb.
 Gravitational energy turned into heat, intense enough eventually for nuclear fusion to be initiated.
 In the disc other matter clumped into progressively larger units, eventually amalgamating to form planets.

 The rock-gas-ice sequence of the planets is attributed to the disc’s temperature gradient.
-Close to the Sun, where it was warmer, refractory elements condensed out before volatiles and solar winds drove away most of the gas, so that there only rocky bodies could form.
+Close to the Sun, where it was warmer, refractory elements condensed out before volatiles and solar winds drove the gas away, so that there only rocky bodies could form.
 They ceased to grow when there were no more smaller bodies in their orbital neighbourhoods to amalgamate with them.
 The Earth-Moon system reached its present mass in about 100 million years, maybe 40 million.
 Asteroids, perceived as leftovers of planet formation, continued to pockmark Mercury, Mars and the Moon for considerably longer.
 The formation of the gas and ice giants took place in two stages: first the accretion of rocky planetesimals, then gravitational condensation of gases around them.

 Mass problems – either too little or too much